Zach King: Writing career

 Zach King has been a published author since 2016.
-King has two different children's book series: three books on the game Minecraft and a trilogy on his own life in a fantasy style.
+King has three books based on the game Minecraft and a fantasy trilogy starring a self-named protagonist.

 King's first book, My Minecraft Escapades, was published on January 21, 2016.

-His second children's novel was called Minecraft Mathematicians and it was published on March 19, 2016.

-His third book on Minecraft was published on April 10, 2016, and is called A Minecraft Wish Granted.
+A follow-up, Minecraft Mathematicians, was published on March 19, 2016.
+His third Minecraft book was published on April 10, 2016, and is called A Minecraft Wish Granted.

 King then shifted his focus to writing about his own life.
-King released three books under his "Magic Life" trilogy.
-It is a fantasy fiction series about his own life and events during his life that shaped the way he saw magic.
+King released his "Magic Life" trilogy, a fantasy series based upon his own life and the events that shaped the way he saw magic.
 Each of the three books have a downloadable app for interacting with each book.

 King's first children's book in the Magic Life Series was published on September 16, 2017, and was titled "Zach King: My Magical Life".
 The second book published was "Zach King: The Magical Mix-Up" on May 1, 2018.
-King wraps the trilogy with the book "Zach King: Mirror Magic".
+King wraps up the trilogy with "Zach King: Mirror Magic".

 Personal life

 When King was seven, his family converted to Christianity, which he states is one of the "greatest things" that has happened in his life.
-He considers himself as a devout Christian, attempting to read parts of the Bible when he wakes up every morning.
-He is also vocal about his faith, even incorporating it into his videos.
-King attended Biola University, a non-denominational Christian university, and had led youth groups at various Christian camps.
+He considers himself a devout Christian, attempting to read parts of the Bible when he wakes every morning.
+He is vocal about his faith, even incorporating it into his videos.
+King attended Biola University, a non-denominational Christian university, and led youth groups at various Christian camps.